magicmq/pyspigot-documentation/README.md

 Join the official PySpigot Discord server here: https://discord.gg/f2u7nzRwuk

+## Metrics

+PySpigot uses [bStats](https://bstats.org/) to collect anonymous usage data for PySpigot.
+If you would like to disable this feature, set `metrics-enabled` to `false` in PySpigot's config.yml.
+Alternatively, you can disable bStats server-wide by setting `enabled` to `false` in /plugins/bStats/config.yml.

 ## Licensing

 Please check out the [License Info](#license.md) page for information on licensing.